 The rooms are conveniently located close to the clubhouse/lounge, and the rooms closest can pick up the wi-fi signal.
 The resort plans to install a second booster so that all rooms and bungalows can pick up the internet.

 The additional 2 Deluxe Bungalows have balconies with comfy chairs were you can enjoy the elevated views over the strait.
 Both bungalows have double beds and are similarly equipped to the standard rooms, with the addition of reading lights and a dressing table.

 Getting To Lembeh

 Once you arrive at Manado Airport, Nomads will collect you and transfer you down to Lembeh.
 The trip takes around 1½ hours in a minibus.
 Indonesians tend to drive like maniacs so if you are not feeling comfortable with the driver's high speed, don't be shy - just ask him to slow down a little.

 Flights to Manado are operated by Silk Air from Singapore and by a few Indonesian airlines from Jakarta or Bali.
 You can now book and pay for domestic flights online.
 It's a good idea to carry some US dollars or local Indonesian currency to pay for the airport departure taxes.

 Nomad Adventure Divers Resort is priced at the lower end of the market for resort diving in the Lembeh Strait.
 We think that this is fair, considering and weighing up the pros and cons.

 Nomads will best appeal to experienced divers and underwater photographers that want an affordable base in the heart of the strait from which to dive frequently.
-We would not recommend the resort for inexperienced divers.
+I would not recommend the resort for beginners.